syz51/fundamental-analysis-system/docs/README.md

 Deep dives into specific complex architectural choices.

-- [Index of All Decisions](design-decisions/INDEX.md) - All design decisions with status (3 implemented)
+- [Index of All Decisions](design-decisions/INDEX.md) - All design decisions with status (21 approved)
 - [Template](design-decisions/TEMPLATE.md) - Standard format for documenting new decisions

 ### ⚠️ Design Flaws